master-q/masterq-docs/presentations/20140904_haskell_symposium/20140904_haskell_symposium.md

 ![inline](draw/2012-12-27-arafura_design.png)

-# System programming compiler
+# Why we use jhc ?

-Programs to print "hoge" on terminal.
-The lesser depends on POSIX, the smaller values.
+Comparison of programs to print "hoge" on terminal.
+The smaller the values, the lesser is the dependency on POSIX, the more suitable for system programming.

 ![inline](img/compare_compiler_ats.png)

-I chose jhc for portability & flexibility.

-# Need preemptive multitasking

-* There are 2 way for multitasking
-* [A] Nonpreemptive multitasking
-* [B] Preemptive multitasking
-* Unix-like OS needs [B]
+# Unix-like OS needs reentrancy

-* [B] needs the hardware interrupts
+* Why we need reentrancy?
-* Interrupt handler should be reentrant
+* Because interrupt handler should be reentrant.
+* Why we need interrupt handler?
+* Because preemptive multitasking uses it.
+* Why we need the multitasking?
+* Because Unix-like OS depends on it.

 # What's reentrancy ?